ranma/arm-mcu/stm32f4/README.txt

 Other Devices

-   This framework may be used for other devices in the ST STM32F4 family, provided the following files are modified:
+   This framework may be used for other devices in the STM32F4 family, provided the following files are modified:

-   stm32f4xxxx.ld The RAM and ROM sizes must match the device. stm32f4xxxx.S  The interrupt vector table must match the device.
+   stm32f4xxxx.ld         The RAM and ROM sizes must match the device. stm32f4xxxx.S          The interrupt vector table must match the device. stm32f4xxxx.debugjlink The memory regions reported to GDB must match
+                          the device.

 Test Platform

    This framework is validated on the following STM32F4xx development
    boards:
-     * [2]NUCLEO-F411RE
+     * [5]NUCLEO-F411RE
-     * [3]FEZ Cerb40
+     * [6]FEZ Cerb40
-     * [4]Netduino Plus 2
+     * [7]Netduino Plus 2
-     * [5]MINI-M4 for STM32
+     * [8]MINI-M4 for STM32
-     * [6]STM32 M4 Clicker
+     * [9]STM32 M4 Clicker
-     * [7]STM32F4 Discovery
+     * [10]STM32F4 Discovery

-   Tested on 27 May 2015 with gcc 4.9.2.
+   Tested on 28 May 2015 with gcc 4.9.2.
      __________________________________________________________________

-   Questions or comments to Philip Munts [8]phil@munts.net
+   Questions or comments to Philip Munts [11]phil@munts.net

    $Id$